kevindelgado08/C-Programming-Practice/README.md

 # C-Programming-Practice
-Content guide for beginners in C programming language.
+Content guide for beginners in C programming language by Kevin Delgado Rojas.